 Direct Traffic most commonly occurs when a visitor manually types your site URL into a web browser or accesses it from a bookmark.
 Other common sources of Direct Traffic are via links from email marketing campaigns, mobile and SMS marketing, and social media links.

 The problem with trying to define Direct Traffic is that some of the most common sources only outline a small percentage of where the traffic is coming from.
-Traffic often comes from other more defined sources, but due to tracking errors—or if Google Analytics is unable to process the actual source—the data is simply lumped into the Direct Traffic category.
+Traffic often comes from other more defined sources, but due to tracking errors—or if the Google Analytics platform is unable to process the actual source—the data is simply lumped into the Direct Traffic category.

 What Other Sources Are Lumped Into Direct Traffic Tracking?